 Utah is my home.
 I have lived in Utah for over a decade.
 I wholeheartedly love our people and our state.
 I understand that there are challenges facing our communities at times, but I will strive to find a common ground to bring the best for all of us.

-I have been an educator for many years and am currently a faculty at the University of Utah.
+I have been an educator for many years and am currently the Associate Dean for Research and Professor at the Roseman University of Health Sciences College of Dental Medicine, and an Adjunct Faculty at the University of Utah School of Medicine.
 I truly believe that education is the key to improve our lives and transform the world.
 If elected as the Utah State House of Representative for District 26, I will do my best to work on the following areas to bring happiness into our lives:

 1. Common ground